 Our feet may spend the majority of winter stuffed into our favorite shade of Hunter Boots, but that doesn’t mean we shouldn’t be taking care of them.

 With our feet going from frigid temperatures outside to the heated indoors, it’s common for our feed to become dry which can lead to painful cracked heels and itchy, peeling skin.
 Not cute.
-It’s important to do your pedicurist a favor and take care of your feet in-between visits.
-Photo via @SivanAyla
+When it comes to the question of how often should you be getting a pedicure, it really depends on personal preference, but it is important to do your pedicurist a favor and take care of your feet in between visits!
+Photo via @SivanAyla.

 Follow these tips for footsie-worthy feet all season long:

 Remove Dead Skin.
 To get rid of dead skin, use a pumice stone or

 foot file once a week.
 For more intensive callus removal use the OPI Foot File with our Disposable Grit Strips.